- Optimizely Web Experimentation

 After prioritizing a list of optimization ideas, your next step is to implement them.
 A basic experiment plan can help you scope and launch individual experiments.
 You estimate the cost of a test in terms of traffic and time and compare that to its potential value.

-You should determine:
+You should determine the following:

-Why you are running this experiment (hypothesis)
+- Why you are running this experiment (hypothesis).

-When and where your variations run
+- When and where your variations run.

-Who you want to see this experiment
+- Who you want to see this experiment.

-What changes your variation makes
+- What changes your variation makes.

-How you measure success
+- How you measure success.

 Use this article to design and implement individual ideas and communicate with stakeholders.

-- Experiment hypothesis
+- Experiment hypothesis.

-- Business goals
+- Business goals.

-- Variation descriptions (wireframes or screenshots)
+- Variation descriptions (wireframes or screenshots).

-- Summary of all technical and design assets needed for the experiment
+- Summary of all technical and design assets needed for the experiment.

 People and resources